 Premiere Pro Hardware Requirements

 If you are working in 4K, you are pushing four times as many pixels as in 1080p so a significantly more powerful graphics card is required not only for the sheer processing power but also for the memory on the card.
-Practically speaking, this points to Nvidia’s GTX 1080 with 8GB of memory on the card.
+Practically speaking, this points to Nvidia’s RTX 3070 with 8GB of memory on the card.

-You can see a list of the many effects in Adobe Premiere Pro that make use of the processing power in the graphics card here.
+You can see a list of the many GPU-accelerated effects in Adobe Premiere Pro that make use of the processing power on the graphics card.

-Your computer’s RAM is like the short-term memory of your computer.
+Adobe Premiere Pro uses your computer’s RAM as the short-term memory of your computer.
 When you are working on content, your computer places that content and the apps you are using into the RAM so that there is fast access for the CPU to access and process your content.
 32GB of RAM is a good amount of memory for video editing, however that number will quickly go up if you use plugins and programs like Adobe After Effects at the same time.

 It’s worth noting that there is no benefit to using a mechanical hard drive over a solid state for rendering your video files.
 The bottleneck in the rendering process is the CPU so the hard drive read and write speed won’t make the rendering process faster.